Nature’s Logic raw frozen dog food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Nature’s Logic Raw product line includes three frozen recipes, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Nature’s Logic product line includes four raw frozen recipes, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

-Nature’s Logic Canine Raw Frozen Rabbit was selected to represent the others in the line for this review.
+Nature’s Logic Natural Rabbit Dinner Fare was selected to represent the other products in the line for this review.

 Nature's Logic Raw Frozen Rabbit

 Raw Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Rabbit, rabbit liver, pumpkin seed, montmorillonite clay, cottage cheese, egg shell meal, whole eggs, sardine oil, parsley, blueberry powder, suncured alfalfa meal, cranberry powder, almond powder, tomato powder, apricot powder, artichoke powder, spinach powder, apple powder, broccoli powder, carrot powder, pumpkin powder, kelp, chicory root, rosemary

 Fiber (estimated dry matter content) = 3%

 Red items when present indicate controversial ingredients